sko4kopavelgmail/Chat/README.md

 # Chat
-A simple chat with MySQL database
+A simple chat with MySQL database.
 You can create your DB with this script:

 -- -----------------------------------------------------